mne-tools/mne-python/doc/source/contributing.rst

 What you will need
 ------------------

 #.
-A Linux box
+A Unix (Linux or Mac OS) box: MNE command line utilities and Freesurfer
+   that are required to make the best out of this toolbox require a Unix platform.

 #.
-A good python IDE: Spyder or Enthought are good choices
+A good python editor: Spyder_ IDE is suitable for those migrating from
+   Matlab.
+EPD_ and Anaconda_ are also good choices.

 #.
 Basic scientific tools in python: numpy_, scipy_, matplotlib_